Seixal, Madeira, Portugal

 Even produced in redoubts that any outsider would classify as unusable and in small quantities, Seixal sercial grapes are resistant to gravity, mildew and powdery mildew.
 They have long enriched good Madeira wines, the drier ones.

-The irrigation of these vines and other crops depends on the use of water from the stream that descends from the top of Fanal and which divides the village almost in half, through the levadas and canals in which Madeirans and seixaleiros have become experts.
+Irrigation of these vineyards and other crops depends on the use of water from the river that runs down from the top of the river.
+Magic Fanal

 The last time we visited Seixal, we did it as part of a much broader project on the island of Madeira, outside of Christmas – New Year's Eve, the festival period or any other festivities.